naver/biobert-pretrained/README.md

 Estimated size of each corpus is 4.5 billion words for **`PubMed Abstracts1`** + **`PubMed Abstracts2`**, and 13.5 billion words for **`PubMed Central Full Texts`**.

 ## Fine-tuning BioBERT
-To fine-tunine BioBERT on biomedical text mining tasks using provided pre-trained weights, refer to the [DMIS GitHub repository for BioBERT](https://github.com/dmis-lab/biobert).
+To fine-tune BioBERT on biomedical text mining tasks using provided pre-trained weights, refer to the [DMIS GitHub repository for BioBERT](https://github.com/dmis-lab/biobert).

 ## Citation
 ```